jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/built-in-methods.rst

-A method accepting arguments from Python could declare every parameter to be ``Object``, and cast or convert arguments to types natural in their implementation as part of the program text.
+A method accepting arguments from Python could declare every parameter to be ``Object``, and cast or convert arguments to types natural to the work as part of the program text.
 Or it could have a signature like that of ``__call__(Object[], String[])`` itself, in order to support variable argument numbers and keywords.
-Every method would begin with code to pick apart these actual arguments into local variables.
+Every method would begin with code to pick apart these actual arguments into strongly-typed local variables.
-This would make them tedious to write.
+This would make method bodies tedious to write.

 CPython solves this problem by generating a wrapper on the "natural" definition, using a tool in Python called Argument Clinic, defined in :pep:`436`.
-It means there are often two C functions: one with the natural name and stylised ``PyObject`` parameters, and one the author wrote with natural parameters but where the name has been modified name (adding `_impl`).
+It means there are often two C functions: one with the natural name and stylised ``PyObject`` parameters, and one the author wrote with natural parameters but where the name has been modified (adding ``_impl``).

 Rather than generate code,
 we use annotations to define argument processing